VECTORWORKS CORE CONCEPTS TRAINING

 The building is just to the left of the turnabout fountain at the entrance to campus.
 People attending the classes should park in parking lot 8 which is also to the left of the fountain as you drive onto campus.
 Park at the far end of the lot.

 Donald Ward is a Vectorworks expert and lead trainer at Nemetschek Vectorworks, Inc. He has been with Nemetschek Vectorworks for seven years, initially as a senior technical support specialist working directly with Vectorworks customers.
 Since 2007, he has been conducting Vectorworks classroom and online training courses at all levels.
 He has also presented at numerous industry events including LDI and ASLA annual conventions.
 In addition, Don supports the company’s U.S. sales and marketing initiatives by working with the user group community and by providing customized, on-site team training for Vectorworks clients.

-Nemetschek Vectorworks, Inc. is a wholly owned subsidiary of Nemetschek AG and has been developing software since 1985.
-The Vectorworks line of software products provides professional design solutions for more than 450,000 designers in the AEC, entertainment and landscape design industries.
+Nemetschek Vectorworks, Inc. is a wholly owned subsidiary of The Nemetschek Group and has been developing software since 1985.
+The Vectorworks line of software products provides professional design solutions for more than half a million designers in the AEC, entertainment and landscape design industries.
 With a tradition of designing flexible, versatile, intuitive, and affordable CAD and Building Information Modeling (BIM) solutions, Nemetschek Vectorworks continues to be a global leader in 3D design technologies.
 Visit www.vectorworks.net for more information.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.